musana-engineering/musana.engineering.github.io/_posts/2025-9-13-planet-scale-network-orchestration-on-azure.markdown

 Microsoft Azure’s global network is immense with more than 60 regions, 220+ datacenters, 170+ edge sites, and 165,000 miles of fiber.
 For platform engineers, this is a unique canvas for building planet scale architectures that power globally available applications.

 The challenge?
-Orchestration networks at scale.
+Orchestrate networks at scale.
 Manually wiring regions, enforcing security policies worldwide, and ensuring resilience is neither practical nor sustainable.

 The solution lies in automation and intent-based management.
 At the core of this approach is Azure Virtual Network Manager (AVNM), which provides centralized connectivity management and enforces security at scale.